Tenant Satisfaction Measures

 Tenant Perception Survey

-As part our customer engagement, believe housing appointed an external provider, BMG Research, to carry out our tenant perception survey to ensure all feedback was collected fairly and impartially.
+As part our customer engagement, believe housing appointed an external provider, BMG, to carry out our tenant perception survey to ensure all feedback was collected fairly and impartially.

 The questions asked were those provided by the Regulator of Social Housing for the Tenant Satisfaction Measures and followed and fulfilled the principles set out in the TSM Survey and Technical Requirements guidelines.
 A number of additional perception questions were also asked to gather further feedback from our customers.
 Click the following link to download a copy of the tenant perception survey questions.

-To ensure that the responses received accurately reflected the voice of our customers, the final responses were weighted to match our customer profile.
-Responses were weighted by age, geographical location, and stock type.
+To ensure that the responses received accurately reflected the voice of our customers, quotas were placed on the telephone and online surveys to ensure responses matched our customer profile.
+Quotas were applied on age, geographical location and stock type to ensure the profile of responses was within +/- 5% of our customer profile.

 No incentives were offered for survey completion.